-There are people who tirelessly and unstoppably get one task done after another.
-Their days seem to have 24+ hours.
-Or did they even sell their souls and got a deal with the devil?
+There are people who appear be able to complete one task after the next.
+Whose days seem to have more than 24 hours.
+Have they sold their souls and made a deal with the devil?
 Or do they simply know something I don't?
 My best tips to help you be more productive.

-This reaches my mind when I see highly productive people.
-And the things they can do.
-In the meantime I have learned a lot more about what makes me more productive - and what doesn't.
-Some of it I want to pass on to you in this article.
-You know any more hacks?
-Then I look forward to discussing them with you in the comments down below.
+That's often my thought process when I see highly productive people and everything they manage to get done.
+Meanwhile, I've learned a lot about what makes me more productive - and what doesn't.
+I'd like to share some of these insights with you in this article.
+Do you know any more hacks?
+I look forward to discussing them with you in the comments down below.

-This will look familiar to you: You have been "busy" all day, but in the end you don't feel like you have accomplished anything.
+I'm sure you'll recognize this scenario: you have been "busy" all day but you feel like you haven't accomplished anything at all.
 You barely remember what you were working on.
 Some jobs are just like that.
-Then you have many tasks that are never really completed.
-Therefore, you do not get the satisfying feeling that you have ticked off something.
+Then there's all the tasks that never really get completed.
+So you don't get the satisfying feeling of crossing something off your list.

 Or maybe you've been busy, just not with the important things.
-And that is the difference between productivity and hustle and bustle: in one case we get things done and complete projects.
-In the other, we mainly watch that we have something to do - to feel better or to be able to show something.
+That's the difference between productivity and hustle and bustle.
+With the former, we get things done and complete projects.
+In the latter, we're mostly making sure we have something to do, either to feel better in ourselves or to have something to show for it.

-Therefore ask yourself consciously during the course of the day whether you have used the last half hour productively, i.e. whether you have worked on important projects and tasks.
-Or did you really just make sure that your brain had something to do?
-One key to increased productivity is the recognition that some tasks are important, but not urgent.
+Ask yourself consciously during the course of the day whether you've used the last half hour productively, i.e. whether you've worked on important projects and tasks.
+Or did you really just make sure your brain had something to do?
+One key to increased productivity is to recognize that some tasks are important but not urgent.
 Others are both important and urgent.
-And yet others are neither.
+And some are neither.